Table (legacy) charts provide direct views of your data.

 - To add an additional rule, click Add Rule.

-- To delete a rule, click on the X in the top right corner of that rule section.
+- To delete a rule, click on the trash can icon in the top right corner of that rule section.

-You can also choose whether to apply a rule to all numeric fields in the visualization, or to apply the rule just to one or more fields using the Apply to box:
+You can apply the rule to all numeric fields in the visualization, or apply the rule to one or more fields using the Apply to box:

 If you choose Select fields, Looker displays a box that lets you select the fields where you want to apply the rule.
 If you enter text in the box, Looker lists only the fields that include that text.